StatisMike/stenR/README.md

 ## Recommended workflow for using stenR functionality

-`stenR` currently is based entirely on one `R6 class`: computed frequency table, or `stenR.comp_freqtable`.
+`stenR` currently is based entirely on one `R6 class`: computed frequency table, or `CompFreqtable`.
 This document will shortly document the available methods and functions.

-### Creating `stenR.comp_freqtable`
+### Creating `CompFreqtable`

 Firstly you need to initialize new computed frequency table.
 It is recommended to do it using `gen_freqtable()` function.